amchagas/open-source-toolkit/content/en/post/democratizing_science_with_the_aid_of_parametric_design_and_additive_manufacturing_design_and_fabrication_of_a_versatile_and_lowcost_optical_instrument_for_scattering_measurement_plos_one/index.md

 ---
-title: 'Democratizing science with the aid of parametric design and additive manufacturing: Design and fabrication of a versatile and low-cost optical instrument for scattering measurement'
+title: "Democratizing science with the aid of parametric design and additive manufacturing: Design and fabrication of a versatile and low-cost optical instrument for scattering measurement"
-date: '2017-11-07'
+date: "2017-11-07"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'PLOS ONE']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2017-11-07